devEzequiel/user_watched_time/README.md

 The API will be running on `localhost:8000`

+## Insomnia collection

+Import the `Insomnia.json` file inside `.insomnia` folder to your Insomnia.
+Or, use the REST client you prefer following the endpoints below.

 ## API Endpoints and Routes

 Laravel follows the Model View Controller (MVC) pattern I have created models associated with